-In recent years. there has been a significant move away from the use of a traditional syllabus and towards outcome-based education (OBE), yet significant challenges are still evident.
+In recent years, there has been a significant move away from the use of a traditional syllabus and towards outcome-based education (OBE), yet, significant challenges are still evident.
 For example, although it’s relatively easy to make learning outcomes explicit, the use of specified outcomes as a basis for decisions about curriculum design and development are often ignored.

 In particular, Harden (2007) outlines three patterns of behaviour that can limit the potential of competency based assessment:

-In asking the question ‘are educators fulfilling the promise of competency-based education?’, Touchie and Ten Cate (2015) suggest that using entrustable professional activities (EPA’s) could be one way to overcome some of the challenges and weaknesses inherent in traditional competency-based training.
+In asking the question, ‘are educators fulfilling the promise of competency-based education?’, Touchie and Ten Cate (2015) suggest that using entrustable professional activities (EPA’s) could be one way to overcome some of the challenges and weaknesses inherent in traditional competency-based training.

 In general terms, competencies are descriptors of practitioners, whereas EPAs are descriptors of work.
 As Ten Cate (2013) explains, EPAs are not designed to be an alternative for competencies but simply offer a way of translating competencies into clinical practice.

-To use EPA’s as a valid mode of assessment, entrustment decisions need to be made that involve clinical skills and abilities as well as more general aspects of competence, such as the ability of the practitioner to acknowledge their limitations and to ask for help when needed.
+In order to use EPA’s as a valid mode of assessment, entrustment decisions need to be made that involve clinical skills and abilities as well as more general aspects of competence, such as the ability of the practitioner to acknowledge their limitations and to ask for help when needed.